trezor/trezor-firmware/python/docs/transaction-format.md

 The field `multisig` can be used for multisig inputs.
 Documenting the multisig structure is TBD.
 With regular inputs, `multisig` must not be set.

-`decred` and `bip115` fields must only be set when relevant to your currency.
+`decred` fields must only be set when relevant to your currency.

 ### Outputs